Penned by Nadia Schroth, Project Manager/Guide at EA.

 If you love the arts, Cleveland has you covered.
 We all know about the theatres of Playhouse Square and the fabulous museums of University Circle, but did you know that Cleveland is host to one of the premier author’s series in the nation?
 The William N. Skirball Writers Center Stage is hosted in partnership by The Cuyahoga County Public Library and Case Western University.
 This series brings world-renowned authors to the Maltz Performing Arts Center in University Circle to discuss their work, share anecdotes, and connect with their local fans.

 The Skirball Writers Center Stage offers multiple ticketing options: subscription packages, which include tickets to all events as well as a parking pass, individual in-person tickets, and tickets for virtual attendance.
-The schedule for 2022-23 is linked here, tickets go quickly, subscription open now, single tickets available on August 15.
+The schedule for 2022-23 is linked here.
+Tickets go quickly.
 Attendees can expect to enjoy a shared sense of community with fellow bibliophiles who gather for an intimate evening with a beloved writer.
 The evenings typically include both a question-and-answer segment as well as book signings.
-The opportunity to listen to and interact with stars of the literary world, in a widely accessible way, is just one of the many benefits to living in Cleveland!
+The opportunity to listen to and interact with stars of the literary world, in a widely accessible way, is just one of the many benefits to living in Cleveland.